 Between Sunday and Friday, many restaurants offer ‘business lunch’ deals whereby diners get a free starter, or sometimes even a starter and a glass of wine, with every main course ordered.

 There are thousands of restaurants to choose from, but I’ve some favorites I use for tours.
 Depending on the budgets, I choose one or more of them together with the group.
-This post is going to be expanded over the coming days.

 - Miznon – (Map; 30 King George St; pittas 23-44NIS; noon-1am Sun-Thu, to 3pm Fri, from 7pm Sat ).
 The vibe here is bustling, the prices are (very) reasonable and the staff are young, friendly and full of energy.
 And let’s not forget the most important thing – the food is exceptionally delicious.
 Huge pitas stuffed with your choice of veggies, chicken, offal or meat await, as do fish and chips or roasted spiced yam and cauliflower (yum!).
 You’ll need to line up to order and give your name.
 Then make your choice from the tahina, labneh, green chilli sauce and pickle spread, claim a seat and wait for your order to be announced.
 Drinks include lemonade, beer and arak.

 - Felafel Gabai – (Map ; 25 Bograshov St; felafel 16NIS; h10.30am-10.30pm Sun-Thu).
 In a city where every felafel stall claims to be the best, Gabai is a strong contender for the title.
 Like most stalls, its crispy balls of felafel come with as much salad, pickles and tahina sauce as you can squeeze in a pita bread.
 It also serves a fine shakshuka and schnitzel.